Abdurahman Khadr: Arrest and release

 In November 2001, at the age of 19, Khadr was captured by the Northern Alliance in Kabul, where he was wandering around.
 An elderly man later claimed that Khadr had installed an anti-aircraft gun on the roof of a house.
 He was transferred to United States authorities on suspicion of having killed an American medic, but was released.
 He later claimed to have been captured several other times, and released each time.

-At this point, Accounts differ.
+At this point, accounts differ.
 Khadr claims he lived for nine months in a CIA safe house near the American Embassy in Kabul, and worked abroad as an informant.
 But other sources say he was taken to Guantanamo Bay on March 21, 2003 and held as an enemy combatant.

 The New York Times later reported that the CIA offered Khadr a contract in March 2003 and asked him to work as an infiltrator for American intelligence in Guantanamo, to be paid $5,000 and a monthly stipend of $3000.
 While in Cuba, Khadr worked to obtain information from his fellow inmates before spending five additional months at the Camp X-Ray prison, where he claims to have been given training as an undercover CIA operative.

-The Department of Defense published height and weight records for all but ten of the captives held in Guantanamo.
-Khadr is one of the ten men whose height and weight records were withheld.
-Khadr was listed as "Abdul Khadr" on the DOD's official list of Guantanamo detainees.
-The Department of Defense has not offered an explanation for why no records for those ten men were published.